 The School of Engineering and Technology offers some courses in an evening division.
 Work in the evening division is identical in quality and credit to that given in the day division.
 Students enrolled in the day program may elect to enroll in the evening division for selected courses, but preference is given to persons who work during the day and wish to further their education by taking selected subjects or completing requirements for an associate or baccalaureate degree.
-While every effort is made to offer courses as indicated in the course descriptions, it sometimes becomes necessary to cancel courses.
-In the event of course cancellation, students should consult their academic advisors for selection of alternate courses.
+All programs in engineering, computer science and engineering technology are accredited by the Accrediting Board for Engineering and Technology (ABET)..

-Academic credit up to 6 semester hours will be offered for cooperative education work experience.
+Academic credit up to 6 semester hours may be given for cooperative education work experience.
 The average will be three semester hours of credit toward graduation for each of two work periods that a co-op student may complete in business or industry and with proper evaluation.